gilawa/docker-vernemq/README.md

 VerneMQ is an Apache2 licensed distributed MQTT broker, developed in Erlang.

 ## How to use this image

+Please note that this repository is used and tested currently with the docker method (#3).

 ### 1. (Removed)